Robert Joseph McManus: Priesthood

-McManus was elevated to the title of monsignor on February 28, 1997 by Pope John Paul II.
-In June 1998, McManus left St. Luke to become rector of Our Lady of Providence Seminary, while providing pastoral coverage at St. Margaret Parish in Rumford, Rhode Island.
+McManus was elevated to the title of monsignor on February 28, 1997, by Pope John Paul II.
+In June 1998, McManus left St. Luke after Bishop Robert Edward Mulvee named him as rector of Our Lady of Providence Seminary.
+During this time, McManus also provided pastoral coverage at St. Margaret Parish in Rumford, Rhode Island.

 Auxiliary Bishop of Providence

-On December 1, 1998, John Paul II appointed McManus as auxiliary bishop of the Diocese of Providence and titular bishop of Allegheny.
-He was consecrated on February 22, 1999, by Bishop Robert Mulvee at the Cathedral of Saints Peter and Paul in Providence.
+On December 1, 1998, John Paul II appointed McManus as auxiliary bishop of Providence and titular bishop of Allegheny.
+He was consecrated on February 22, 1999, by Bishop Robert Edward Mulvee, with Bishops Kenneth Anthony Angell and Gelineau serving as co-consecrators, at the Cathedral of Saints Peter and Paul in Providence.
 As auxiliary bishop, McManus continued as rector at Our Lady and secretary for ministerial formation.